 On March 17th, 2016 we held our most popular webinar ever, featuring our founder and CEO Adrian Schauer and Tim Rowan of Rowan Consulting Associates and Editor of Home Care Technology Report.

 The webinar focused on a hot topic for home care agencies this year: how home telehealth and home health software is revolutionizing the healthcare industry.
 So for those of you who couldn’t attend, here is a quick summary of our presentation and the best practices suggested.
-We also recommend watching the replay of the webinar here.

 The Current State of the Home Care Industry